 But as the season terminated, he had the ignominy of registering a pair against PIA while representing the National Bank of Pakistan (NBP).
 Overall, Aftab Baloch gathered 1,205 runs at 52.39 in the season and was second to Zaheer Abbas.
 Who had an aggregate of 1,597?
 But with the ball, he was quite expensive with 19 wickets collected at 44.96.

 His performance softened the selector’s attitude as Aftab Baloch was named on the Pakistan team to tour England in 1974.
 Astonishingly Aftab was considered as a reserve wicketkeeper to Wasim Bari.
-In the 1974 tour was a wet tour and Aftab remained on the sidelines having had mediocre performances with the bat.
+The 1974 tour was a wet tour and Aftab remained on the sidelines having had mediocre performances with the bat.
 He was Pakistan’s 12th man in all the 3 Tests and returned home desperate to run into action.

 During the 1974-75 seasons, Aftab was once again at his best and crossed the 1000 runs distinction in the season.
 Thus becoming the first-ever Pakistan player to achieve the feat, twice in two years.
 And the Balochistan team was again on the receiving end as he hit them with bemused disdain gathering an unconquered 200.

 Earlier in the season, he had led the National Bank against Railways to Partorn’s Trophy Title at Lahore.
 He did excellent batting and in doing so scored a magnificent 100.
 And now he was bowling better than ever before, claiming 28 wickets at 10.00.
 Then in 1974-75, Aftab led National Bank to win the A.S.Pirzada Tournament.
 Finally, he won his Test place against the West Indies at Lahore.
 Aftab hit the fast bowlers with timing and courage to manipulate 60 not-out runs.
 However, surprisingly he was dropped for the Karachi Test, thus bringing an end to his career.